 Ask to see data, preferably published

 These facts will likely change over the coming years, but right now I think they represent reality.
-I know as patients we need hope, but these unapproved stem cell treatments will at best take your money for nothing, and at worst will endanger you or your loved ones.
+I know as patients we need hope, but these unapproved stem cell treatments will at best take your money for nothing, and at worst will endanger your health or that of your loved ones.

 The post above is for information only and is not medical advice.
 All medical decisions should be made by patients in consultation with their personal physicians.
 The content on The Niche is informed by our Medical Advisory Board.